MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/install.md

   nix-env -iA nixpkgs.maa-assistant-arknights
   ```

-**NOTE**: Only users who installed `maa-cli` via package managers can install `MaaCore` via package managers.
+**NOTE**: Only users who installed maa-cli via package managers can install MaaCore via package managers.
 Otherwise, please use the `maa install` command to install.
-In addition, `maa install` downloads the official precompiled `MaaCore`, while the `MaaCore` installed by package managers has different compilation options and dependency versions from the official precompiled version.
-This does not affect the use of `maa-cli`, but may cause differences in the functionality and performance of `MaaCore`.
-For example, the `MaaCore` installed by package managers uses a newer version of `fastdeploy`, while the official precompiled `MaaCore` uses an older version of `fastdeploy`.
+In addition, the `maa install` downloads the official precompiled MaaCore, while the MaaCore installed by package managers has different compilation options and dependency versions from the official precompiled version.
+This does not affect the use of maa-cli but may cause differences in the functionality and performance of MaaCore.
+For example, the MaaCore installed by package managers uses a newer version of `fastdeploy`, while the official precompiled MaaCore uses an older version of `fastdeploy`.
 In the new version of `fastdeploy`, logs can be hidden, which can eliminate some unnecessary log output.

 <!-- markdownlint-disable-file MD013 -->